These instructions are specific to targets running Android.

 do not need to include the ARCH or CROSS_COMPILE parameters.
 Enter

 the following command on your target: make -C

 Streamline supports connection to your target using ethernet.
 Using the Android Debug Bridge (ADB) utility that is part of the Android SDK, it is possible to forward a TCP port from the target to your localhost over a USB connection.
 ADB can also be configured to work over ethernet.

 For more information about the Android SDK and ADB setup, see the Android website.

-Once ADB is set up, forward the Streamline port to your localhost using the following command:
+When ADB is set up, forward the Streamline port to your localhost using the following command:

 adb forward tcp:8080 tcp:8080

-Enter the following command to instantiate the Gator driver.
+Enter the following command to instantiate the gator driver.

 gatord on the target: